openrewrite/rewrite-docs/reference/yaml-format-reference.md

       classCountToUseStarImport: 9999
 ```

-To put this style in effect for any formatting performed by Rewrite within the current project:
+To put this style in effect for any formatting performed by OpenRewrite within the current project:

 1. Put the above into a rewrite.yml file at the project root
 2. Configure the [gradle plugin](gradle-plugin-configuration.md) or [maven plugin](rewrite-maven-plugin.md) with `com.yourorg.YesTabsNoStarImports` listed as the active style

-The next time any Rewrite recipe is run any formatting it performs will take these styles into account.
+The next time any OpenRewrite recipe is run any formatting it performs will take these styles into account.